ctford/leipzig/README.md

 Using it
 --------
-Include it as a dependency in your project.clj:
+Include it as a dependency in your project.clj, along with Overtone:

+    [overtone "0.9.1"]
     [leipzig "0.7.0"]

 API